 The gang policy is publicized on our school system website (www.ccboe.com) and is also in the Department of Student Services Resource Handbook which has been distributed to all school principals.
-It can also be found on Board Documents.
+It can also be found on Board Documents and Code of Student Conduct material.